Anthony-Giacinto/VALDLinelist/README.md

 # VALDLinelist
 This script contains some functions for downloading and manipulating Vienna Atomic Line Database (VALD) formatted line lists.
+Can reformat a VALD line list for use with Dr. Gray's SPECTRUM or for Dr. Plez's line list re-formatting file, "vald3line-BPz-freeformat.f".

 ## Table of Contents
 * [General info](#general-info)